Bootstrap percolation on the Hamming torus: Appendix: Poisson convergence for

 \end{lemma}

-Next, we construct the {\em enhanced line coupling} for the conditioning on $\EL_\Ln = 1$ for a fixed $\Ln \in \lineset$.
-To achieve this, we will need the line $\Ln$ to contain at least two open vertices, so we first resample the vertices in $\Ln$ if necessary until this condition is met.
-Next, given the locations of the open vertices in $\Ln$, we need that at least one of the two planes containing $\Ln$ has at least one open vertex that is not collinear with an open vertex in $\Ln$.
-Again, if necessary, we resample these two planes (excepting the vertices in $\Ln$) simultaneously until this condition is satisfied.
-At this point, if one of the two planes containing $\Ln$ has at least two non-neighboring open vertices, then the coupling is completed.
-Otherwise, conditional on the location of the open vertex (or vertices) in $\mathcal{N}(\Ln)$, we need there to be at least one open vertex in the same plane as this vertex (or vertices) but not in the same line.
-If one does not exist, then we resample the two (or four) planes containing the open vertex (or vertices) in $\mathcal{N}(\Ln)$ but not containing $\Ln$ until there is at least one open vertex in any of these planes (we do not resample the vertices in $\Ln$, $\mathcal{N}(\Ln)$, or the neighborhood of the open vertices in $\mathcal{N}(\Ln)$).
+The next simplest coupling is the \emph{$\emptyset$-line coupling} for the conditioning on $I^{\emptyset\mathrm{L}}_\Ln= 1$ for a fixed $\Ln\in\lineset$.
+For this coupling, we need the line $\Ln$ to contain at least two initially open vertices, so we first resample the vertices in $\Ln$ if necessary until this condition is met.
+Given the locations of the open vertices in $\Ln$, we need the two planes containing $\Ln$ to have no open vertices that are not neighbors of the open vertices in $\Ln$.
+To achieve this, we simply remove any violating vertices from $\omega_0$.
+In the next three lemmas, we use indicators $J$, with proper subscripts and superscripts, in an analogous fashion as in Lemma~\ref{basic-coupling-lem}.